sindresorhus/component-emitter/readme.md

 ## API

+### new Emitter()

+Create a new emitter.

 ### Emitter(object)

-The `Emitter` may also be used as a mixin.
+Use it as a mixin.
 For example a plain object may become an emitter, or you may extend an existing prototype.

 ### Emitter#on(event, listener)